24/7 Helpline - 1.800.272.3900

 The Alzheimer’s Association message boards and chat rooms provide an online community for persons with Alzheimer's, caregivers and care providers.
 Our message boards have thousands of registered members from around the United States and thousands more who refer to the stories and information that is available 24 hours a day.

 The Alzheimer’s Association offers dozens of fact sheets and brochures.
-Click here to view publications.
+Click here to view publications

 We also maintain a variety of educational materials (brochures, videos, audiotapes and books) on topics related to Alzheimer’s disease and related disorders.
 To learn more about our library, call us at 1.800.272.3900.

-Sign up for our quarterly newsletter or monthly eNews.
+Sign up for our online newsletter.

 We offer many educational programs each year that address the specific interests of the general public, individuals with the disease and their families.

-We offer classroom and Web-based training for healthcare supervisors and direct care workers in assisted living and nursing homes.
+We offer classroom and web based training for healthcare supervisors and direct care workers in assisted living and nursing homes.
 Many programs allow you to earn CEUs.

 Alzheimer’s disease and other disorders that cause dementia know no boundaries.
 Many individuals and families in ethnic and cultural minority groups are in need of solid information about Alzheimer’s disease and health resources.